 Papers may be empirical or theoretical and a range of methodological approaches are encouraged.
 We also particularly invite symposium proposals which will focus on specific innovation topics and provide the opportunity for presenting a linked portfolio of research in a more interactive way.

-The purpose of international business track is to advance the knowledge in international business and management and to encourage networking among the colleagues working on international business topics.
+The purpose of international business and international management track is to advance the knowledge in international business and management and to encourage networking among the colleagues working on international business and international management topics.
 We accept papers on the following topics:

 - The internationalization process;

 - International management issues;

 - International joint ventures, alliances, mergers and acquisitions;